Painting Supplies List

 Note that there is also an acrylic primed version of this canvas, which is suitable for both acrylic and oil paint.

-Note: Masterpiece offers other acrylic primed and oil primed cotton and linen canvas panel options.
+Masterpiece offers canvas panel options.
 The Malibu, Ventura, Poiters Artfix, and Pau Artfix panels all have a lovely smooth finish.
 If you would like a medium texture, try the Santa Cruz panels.
 Be sure to choose the correct ground (i.e. acrylic primed or oil primed) based on the medium or mediums that you intend to use.

 Note for those using unprimed hardwood or hardboard panels, apply sealer (Golden Gloss Medium) prior to applying gesso.
 Learn more here: https://ampersandart.com/full/priming-wood-panels-with-acrylic-gesso-or-oil-grounds